lapaix123/Assests/README.md

 ## Getting Started

 1. Clone the repository
-2. Open `index.html` in your browser
+2. Open `index.html` in your browser to access the application
+3. Or open `overview.html` to see a comprehensive features overview
-3. Navigate through the application using the sidebar menu
+4. Navigate through the application using the sidebar menu

 ## Development